pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 }
 ```

-### ReadWrite Instructions
+### Read-Write Instructions

-These instructions are only supported in ReadWrite mode.
+These instructions are only supported in read-write mode.
 These instructions may
 only be called if the MDM has opened editing access on a file contract, and the
 ID of that file contract is an implicit parameter of every instruction.
 The
 contract being modified will be referred to as the 'parent contract'.